 a.
-There is no tolerance for any form of discrimination based on national origin, ethnicity, race or sex in the sport of wake surfing.
+There is no tolerance for any form of discrimination based on national origin, ethnicity, race, sex, or gender identity in the sport of wake surfing.
 Any individual subject to this Code of Conduct who engages in discrimination in any way associated with the sport of wake surfing may be subject to disciplinary action which may result in expulsion from membership, and loss or suspension of the rights and privileges of CWSA membership.